artir3/compcal-frontend/README.md

 This aplication was writen to engenering work during studies at Computer Science at the Wrocław University of Technology.

-# This repository was moved from privete to public
+This is a angular frontend to compcal-backend backend writen in java.

 ### Development server